thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 Accurate and precise sub-sample estimation of local displacements is critical for ultrasound elastography based applications.
-Recent movement towards transducers with higher center frequencies and broader bandwidths with sampling frequencies barely satisfying the Shannon-Nyquist criterion have also underscore the need for accurate sub-sample estimation.
+Recent movement towards transducers with higher center frequencies and broader bandwidths with sampling frequencies barely satisfying the Shannon-Nyquist criterion have also underscored the need for accurate sub-sample estimation.
-Furthermore, noise is introduced into the post-deformation signal.
+Furthermore, acoustic noise also complicates displacement estimation.
 These conditions are a concern when in ultrasound strain imaging where displacement estimates need a precision on the order of micrometers;
 sample spacing in the axial direction is only 19 μm for a 40 MHz sampling